 Employee Stock Purchase Plan - In June 1996, we adopted an Employee Stock Purchase Plan (the "ESPP Plan") under which eligible employees could purchase common stock at a price equal to 85% of the lower of the fair market value of the common stock at the beginning or end of each six-month offering period.
 On November 29, 2005 we amended the ESPP Plan to provide that eligible employees may purchase common stock at a price equal to 95% of the fair market value of the common stock as of the end of each six-month offering period.
 There is no stock-based compensation expense related to our Employee Stock Purchase Plan because it is not considered a compensatory plan.
 The plan does not have a look-back feature, and has a minimal discount of 5% of the fair market value of the common stock as of the end of each six-month offering period.
 Participation in the ESPP Plan is limited to 6% of an employee's compensation, may be terminated at any time by the employee and automatically ends on termination of employment.
 A total of 350,000 shares of common stock have been reserved for issuance.
-As of December 31, 2016 there were 79,903 shares available for future issuance under the ESPP Plan.
-We issued 9,473, 11,561, and 8,022 common shares under the ESPP Plan in 2016, 2015, and 2014, respectively.
+As of December 31, 2017 there were 66,389 shares available for future issuance under the ESPP Plan.
+We issued 13,514, 9,473, and 11,561 common shares under the ESPP Plan in 2017, 2016, and 2015, respectively.

 Share Purchases - On April 26, 2016, we announced that our Board of Directors had approved a program authorizing the Company to purchase up to \$10 million of our common stock.
 The shares may be purchased from time to time in the open market or through privately negotiated transactions at management's discretion, depending upon market conditions and other factors.
-The authorization to repurchase our stock expires on December 31, 2017.
-We repurchased 690,801 shares for a total cost of \$3.7 million during the year ended December 31, 2016.
+Shares are retired upon repurchase.
+The authorization to repurchase our stock expired on December 31, 2017.